Skip to Content

 • Unexplained weight loss.

-See your doctor if you have these symptoms.
-They could have many causes, so expect your doctor to run a range of tests to confirm a diagnosis.
+You should see your doctor if you have any symptoms of PCS.
+These symptoms could have many causes, however, so expect your doctor to run a range of tests to confirm a diagnosis.

 Your doctor will order tests to help diagnose PSC, including: